FloforPresident/projektarbeit/README.md

 # GIT

     $ git status                    // Show local file changes
     $ git commit -a                 // Only commit tracked files
-    $ git commit -a                 // Only commit tracked files
     $ git add .                     // Stage tracked and untracked files
     $ git commit -m '(message)'     // Commit message -> If applied, this commit will...